smkopp92/ldjam38/readme.md

  - Sprites, tiles, and SFX from kenney.nl (Thanks, folks!)
  - "Rainbow Run" background music from glitchthegame.com (Thanks, Tiny Speck/Slack!)

-## This project was based on the Phaser Project Template
+## This project was built on the Phaser Project Template

 To get started on your own game, all you need to do is download a <a target="_blank" href="https://github.com/gamecook/phaser-template-project">copy of this template</a>, the latest version of <a target="_blank" href="https://github.com/photonstorm/phaser">Phaser</a>, [Node.js](http://nodejs.org) and [Grunt](http://gruntjs.com/).